Skip to main content

 Module description

-Combining advanced level molecular biology theory and laboratory practical, this module will cover workflows typical in the early stages of therapeutics research when reliable protocols for obtaining a drug target are paramount.
-Alongside these parallel learning opportunities, there will be a focus on proficiency with industry-standard electronic lab books and an experience of teamwork around a specialist scientific publishing challenge in which multiple aspects of the publication process will be experienced by all team members.
+Combining advanced-level molecular biology theory and laboratory practicals, in this module we cover workflows typical in the early stages of therapeutics research when reliable protocols for obtaining a drug target are paramount.
+Alongside these parallel learning opportunities, you will become proficient with industry-standard electronic lab books and engage in teamwork around a specialist scientific publishing challenge, in which multiple aspects of the publication process will be experienced by all team members.
 The focus will be on state-of-the-art approaches to drug discovery and other therapeutics centred upon infectious diseases.

 Via a combination of on-demand video lectures, interactive seminar discussion, tutorials and laboratory practical classes, learning will be assessed via theory tests in multiple modalities for a thorough learning experience.